 Office: Life Sciences Building 186

-Hawley Almstedt is Associate Professor in the Department of Health and Human Sciences of the Frank R. Seaver College of Science and Engineering.
+Hawley Almstedt is a Professor in the Department of Health and Human Sciences of the Frank R. Seaver College of Science and Engineering.
 Her work focuses on development of peak bone mass and the prevention of osteoporosis.
 In between her work and maintaining her own active lifestyle, Almstedt also helps run LMU’s Human Performance Laboratory, which offers to the LMU community a range of exercise, fitness and nutritional analysis services.

 Oregon State University: Ph.D., Exercise Physiology 2005